-Yeah, this battle didn’t last long, though there was a funny moment where Aliste talks about Beowulf losing his edge.
-Beowulf argues otherwise, even though he was Confused and doing a funny dance (below).
+Suffice to say, this battle didn’t last long, though there was a funny moment where Aliste talks about Beowulf losing his edge.
+Beowulf argues otherwise, even though he was Confused and doing a funny dance.

-After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying anyways, and wanted to die in battle instead, and even acknowledges Beowulf as his true liege lord (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, so it was a surprise to us!).
+After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying anyways, and wanted to die in battle instead.
+He even acknowledges Beowulf as his true liege lord before he passes (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, which Kyle and I hadn’t read, so it was a surprise to us!).
 So, just to die in battle, you kidnapped an old friend and put both her and another friend in danger?
 Yeah, you’re more of a jackass than a tragic figure, aren’t you?

-Defeating Aliste gets you the Genji Armour (that is to say, the body armour portion), presumably as a way of making it up to you that you couldn’t steal it from Elmdore in this version.
+Defeating Aliste gets you the Genji Armour (the body armour portion), presumably as a way of making it up to you that you couldn’t steal it from Elmdore in this version.
 The rest of the Genji equipment is trapped in multiplayer, or available in the smartphone post-game, like most former multiplayer items.

 Battle 55b: Lionel Castle Oratory

 The party arrives, and Bremondt is shaking afraid of him.
 Bremondt promises his attendants a huge reward to fight for him, presumably because of the mixed allegiance issue, what with Beowulf being the rightful lord of Lionel.
 They agree, so it’s you against the mess of them.
 Beowulf is once again a guest here, which is an even bigger pain than before.
 The enemy has the high ground and are all members of top-tier classes, and rare ones too: the PSX game had very few lady Ninjas, and very few Samurai or Mystics altogether!
 Bremondt, meanwhile, has both White and Black magicks (actually, he didn’t have White Magick so much as “Priest” Magicks, a weird offshoot of White Magicks that was previously used by Zalmour.
-If you look at the data, Priest Magicks strangely require a sword, despite the fact that the player can never touch it, and it’s worse than White Magick to begin with, so why did they bother with the restriction?).
+If you look at the data, Priest Magicks strangely require a sword, despite the fact that the player never has access to the class to justify the micro-management?
+It’s worse than White Magick to begin with, so why did they bother with the restriction?).

 After defeating Bremondt, Kyle and I were both confused when the game carried on by allowing one of his Mystics to cast her spell, even though the battle rightly should have stopped!
 Moments later, Bremondt got up and used an invocation to turn his curse againt himself: now he was a dragon, though thankfully his followers were gone.
 Why the game had allowed the Mystic to cast the spell before Bremondt’s death scene, I can’t imagine.
 Obviously it wouldn’t have done so if the battle had been fully over, so it feel like it was a glitch.

-Unfortunately for me (I was in control at the time) both Ramza, thanks his shitty defence, and Cid, thanks to his being surrounded, were dead on the ground with identical death timers.
+Unfortunately for me (I was in control at the time), both Ramza – thanks his shitty defence – and Cid – thanks to his being surrounded – were dead on the ground with identical death timers.
 When Arthur’s attempts to save them failed, I had to restart.
 Kyle’s attempt at the two fights went similarly for Ramza, but Cid stayed on his feet.
 To our surprise, Beowful even pitched in by trying to revive Ramza on his own AI, and he later tried to revive Agrias when the dragon Bremondt killed her too, but he never succeeded on either.
 Ramza, who had to be revived by Josephine, finally finished the fight on his own, leading to an odd moment where Bremondt was replaced with a corpse (a wing, like all dragons) only to pop back in as a full dragon and then explode back to his human form, moments later?
 The remake team should have known how to do better, they’ve got a half dozen examples of this sequence done right all over the game!
-Anyways, good: the party doesn’t have to explain a dead dragon and only has to explain their murder of the lord of Lionel.
+Anyways, good: the party doesn’t have to explain a dead dragon and now only has to explain their murder of the liege lord of Lionel.
 Much better.

 After a final exchange between Bremondt and Beowulf (“Reis… is… mine…” “Reis belongs to no one.”), the party went off into the castle to find their missing teammate.
-After this, both Beowful and Reis rejoined the party, though it was strange of them to offer – you have to re-confirm them joining the party and everything!
+After this, both Beowful and Reis rejoined the party, even going through the process of offering to join you again – you have to re-confirm them joining the party and everything!
 Your prize, besides narrative satisfaction and the Genji Armour, was a collection of accessories, including the relatively rare Sortilége accessory for women.
 This was an example of the Perfume line of accessories that are otherwise only available via multiplayer or by Poaching monsters.
 The Sortilége granted automatic Protect and Shell at the start of battle, though I don’t remember if and how we used it.

 While we’re here, I just wanted to point out that, over the course of the game, we’ve seen all three major dukes of Ivalice drop dead, along with a Marquis, not one but two Celebrants of Lionel, the pope, nearly the entire house of Beoulve, plus a number of other high-ranking persons, both plot-relevant and narratively faceless.
 And don’t forget that time we led and entire year’s worth of young nobility into exile!
-Hey, remember when Ramza’s school sent him and Jerkface to stand on a wall for a while, so they not only never went back to school or even mentioned school again, but overthrew society?
+Hey, remember when Ramza’s school sent him and Jerkface to stand on a wall for a while, so they not only never went back to school, but overthrew society?
 That was great.

 In the finished version, the wizard is still no mean threat, as he reveals a hidden thirteenth auracite (based on the sometimes-accepted thirteenth zodiac symbol, Ophichius), and turns into a superboss Lucavi.
 To make the fight even harder, he’s the game’s only source of the final summon spell, Zodiark, who can only be earned Blue Magic/Ultima-style by a summoner, by taking and surviving a hit!
 To compensate for this mess, the game gives you a Guest ally, Byblos the demon from FFV, who joins the party after the fight, all without a word.
 It all sounds very strange.
 In any event, after this superboss is cleared, Midlight’s Deep cycles infinitely for anyone who cares to grind there.